Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/benchmark.rst

 Benchmark/QoR
 =============

-This section provides the L2 performance benchmarks and Quality of Results (QoR) for the AI Engine solver library elements with various configurations.
-The results are extracted from a hardware emulation based simulations.
+This section provides L2 performance benchmarks and Quality of Results (QoR) for the AI Engine solver library elements across various configurations.
+The results are extracted from hardware-emulation-based simulations.

 The devices used for benchmarking are:

-- AIE: xcvc1902-vsva2197-2MP-e-S,
+- AIE: xcvc1902-vsva2197-2MP-e-S
-- AIE-ML is the xcve2802-vsvh1760-2MP-e-S.
+- AIE-ML: xcve2802-vsvh1760-2MP-e-S
-- AIE-MLv2 is the xc2ve3858-ssva2112-2LP-e-S.
+- AIE-MLv2: xc2ve3858-ssva2112-2LP-e-S

-The benchmark results are obtained using these devices wth an AI Engine clock frequency of 1.25 GHz (AIE and AIE-ML devices) or 1.05 GHz (AIE-MLv2 device) and 64-bit PLIOs at 625 MHz.
+The benchmark results are obtained with an AI Engine clock frequency of 1.25 GHz (AIE and AIE-ML devices) or 1.05 GHz (AIE-MLv2), and 64-bit PLIOs at 625 MHz.

 The metrics reported for each case are: